-It may be hard to imagine that pollution could be invisible, but ozone is.
-It is currently one of the least-well-controlled pollutants in the United States1 and it is also one of the most dangerous.
+It may be hard to imagine that pollution could be invisible, but ozone begins that way.
+As ozone concentrates and mixes with other pollutants, we often call it by its older, more common name—smog.
+It is currently one of the least well-controlled pollutants in the United States.1 And it is also one of the most dangerous.

 Scientists have studied the effects of ozone on health for decades.
-Hundreds of research studies have confirmed that ozone harms people at levels currently found in the United States.
-In the last few years, we've learned that it can also be deadly.
+Hundreds of studies have confirmed that ozone harms people at levels currently found in the United States.
+In the last decade, we have learned that it can also be deadly.

 What Is Ozone?